bennischober/bookingium/README.md

 - Newsletter lists with sending newsletters
 - database collection newsletter (to be precise: 2 collections: emails {array newsletterid, email, name, ?salution} and newsletter => {name, content, newsletterid})
 - input form for newsletter (emails, newsletter data)
+- Address book (like in Outlook) => can save lopros, companies, "normal" people (=> export/import function; think about more functionality for this one)

 # Data models